DIDSR/iMRMC/README.md

 Visit the <a href="https://github.com/DIDSR/iMRMC/releases" rel="nofollow">release Page</a> to download the programs.

+Here is a summary of updates to [iMRMC](UPDATES_iMRMC.md) and a summary of updates to [iRoeMetz](UPDATES_iRoeMetz.md).

+Please check out a statement of the licenses related to our software [here](LICENSE.md).

 <h5>iMRMC</h5>

 Desc: The primary objective of the iMRMC application is to assist investigators with analyzing and sizing multi-reader multi-case (MRMC) reader studies that compare the difference in the area under Receiver Operating Characteristic curves (AUCs) from two modalities.
-The core elements of this application include the ability to perform MRMC variance analysis, the ability to size an MRMC trial, and a database containing components of variance from past MRMC studies.
+The core elements of this application include the ability to perform MRMC variance analysis and the ability to size an MRMC trial.
+A database containing components of variance from past MRMC studies is under development.
 The iMRMC application is a stand-alone, precompiled, license-free Java applications and the source code.
+It can be used in GUI mode or on the command line.

 <h5>iRoeMetz</h5>